smart-school-suite/smart_school_suite_teachers/README.md

 2. **Log In:**
 - Open the SSS Teacher App on your mobile device.
-- You'll use the same username and password that you use to log into the main Smart School Suite web portal on your computer.
+- You'll use the same username and password that you use to log into the main Smart School Suite web portal.
 - Enter your assigned teacher username and password into the respective fields.
 - Tap the "Login" button